 - Virginia Guaranteed Assistance Program (VGAP): The VGAP state grant is available to Virginia residents who graduated from a Virginia high school with a 2.5 (GPA) or higher.
 Students must be first-time freshmen enrolled at RCC full-time.
 Awards may be renewed for a second year for students who have maintained full-time enrollment and a minimum 2.0 GPA or higher at RCC and continue to demonstrate financial need.

 - Part-Time Tuition Assistance (PTAP): PTAP grants are available for students who enroll for 1 to 8 credits only, are residents of Virginia, and demonstrate financial need.
 The maximum award is the cost of tuition and fees.

-The easy, online application, as well as additional information on the scholarship program, are found on the RCC website.
-The scholarship application period is tentatively scheduled for October 1, 2019, to February 15, 2020, for awards starting in the fall 2020 semester.
+The easy, online application, as well as additional information on the scholarship program, are found at: www.rappahannock.edu/foundation/scholarships/.
+The scholarship application period is tentatively scheduled for October 1, 2021, to February 15, 2022, for awards starting in the fall 2022 semester.

 Students should always remember that applying for Financial Aid and Scholarships is FREE.

 Prospective and current students should always be aware of scams involving financial aid and never pay for any financial aid or scholarship application or service.